katelaan/harrsh/README.md

 HARRSH implements Heap Automata for Reasoning about Robustness of Symbolic Heaps.

-## News: Effective Entailment Checking for Separation Logic with Inductive Definitions
+## News: Entailment Checking with HARRSH

 HARRSH now supports entailment checking.
-The paper that describes these new features is currently under review.
+The theory behind HARRSH's entailment checker is presented in the TACAS 2019 paper "Effective Entailment Checking for Separation Logic with Inductive Definitions" (by Jens Katelaan, Christoph Matheja, and Florian Zuleger).
 The [appendix with all proofs](https://github.com/katelaan/entailment/blob/master/appendix.pdf) is available [here](https://github.com/katelaan/entailment/blob/master/appendix.pdf).
 An [archive containing the full set of benchmarks](https://github.com/katelaan/entailment/blob/master/benchmarks.tar.gz) used to evaluate Harrsh are available [here](https://github.com/katelaan/entailment/blob/master/benchmarks.tar.gz).
 The archive contains the benchmarks in Harrsh, Songbird and Slide input formats.

 ## Robustness Properties